Schengen borders now use digital entry and exit checks for most non-EU/EEA short-stay travellers.

 · AI-assisted planning intelligence

-Plan a smarter, safer and more local trip to Dubrovnik — with practical pressure signals around cruise pressure, old town crowds, heat, day-trip timing.
+Plan a smarter, safer and more local trip to Dubrovnik — with practical pressure around cruise crowds, car-free Old Town, airport transfers, City Walls heat, ferry timing and island day trips.

 Current planning lens